aingelc12ell/playSMS/README.md

 * Multiple SMSC activated and routable
 * Timezone settings
 * Multi-language user interface (English, French, Bahasa Indonesia, Russian and a few others)
-* Easily add new language for user interface
-* Web-based interface
-* Android app for playSMS available on Google Play Store
 * Multi-domain from single playSMS installation with site branding for reseller supports